OCVL/F-Cell/README.md

     style analysis fill:#203040, stroke:#FFFFFF, stroke-width:2px
 classDef default fill:#000F1E, stroke:#FFFFFF, stroke-width:2px
 ```

-## Using the software:
-Working with optoretinograms often requires supra-normal processing of AOSLO/AOLSO/AOOCT datasets, so we have broken optoretinogram generation into a "pipeline" stage and an "analysis" stage.

-For quick start information, [please see our wiki](https://github.com/OCVL/F-Cell/wiki/Quick-Start).

-How these stages work are governed by json-based configuration files that allow you to run the code on your data's particular filename, video, and metadata format.
-It also allows you to specify the parameters used during the processing and analysis steps, for your specific scientific problem.

 ### Configuration files:
 The configuration file uses a json file format.
 At the moment, its creation is manual, though we will be developing a GUI tool for easy creation/updating of parameters in the coming months. **Note: Examples can be found in the config_files directory.**